 Edmonton, AB T5J 2P2

-Pick up your portfolio between 10 a.m. and 3 p.m. from Room 338 at the Centre for Fine Arts and Communications during the specified pick-up dates for the portfolio submission period you’ve chosen.
-It is important to pick up your portfolio because a completed assessment form and course registration details, if they are available and you’ve been accepted, will be enclosed.
+Pick up your portfolio between 10 a.m. and 3 p.m. from Room 11-261 in Allard Hall (11110-104 Avenue) during the specified pick-up dates and dates for the portfolio submission period you’ve chosen.
+It is important to pick up your portfolio because a completed assessment form will be enclosed.
 If you are unable to pick up your portfolio during the specified times or by the specified date, please contact us to make alternative arrangements.

 If someone is picking up your portfolio on your behalf, that person must bring a signed permission form.

-Portfolios not picked up by the deadline will be discarded.
+Portfolios not picked up by the portfolio pick-up periods will be discarded.

 After discussing and assessing your portfolio and statement of intent, the program will make a recommendation.
 You will receive an admission decision from the Office of the University Registrar and a copy of your decision will be added to your portfolio case.